V-Sekai/manuals/decisions/20211031-have-better-user-developer-experience.md

-# Proposed: Have better user developer experience
+# Draft: Have better user developer experience

 ### Context and Problem Statement